stertooy/gda-image/README.md

-# gda-image: GAP Docker images for use with GitHub Actions
+# gda-image: GAP Docker images for GitHub Actions

 This repository contains docker images with GAP and (as many as possible of) its packages pre-installed inside a (slim) Debian environment.